Posted by William Mullane | June 16, 2015

-- LSSGB Day 1 Class Session: Students will be introduced to the Six Sigma & Lean concepts.
+- LSSGB Day 1 Class Session: “Define” Phase – Introduction to Lean Six Sigma & Lean concepts.
 Defining Waste, 5S, etc will allow for a successful homework project.

-- LSSGB Day 3 Class Session: Students will have the opportunity to discuss their own problem solving and root cause analysis experience; where they will have the chance to give each other feedback and advice on alternative methods.
-We will also discuss common problems that are often encountered when collecting and analyzing data; and provide methods to avoid or minimize these problems.
-The students will get an introduction to basic statistical analysis tools, and we will use in class exercises to practice using these tools on sample data.
+- LSSGB Day 3 Class Session: “Analyze” Phase – Discuss problem-solving and root cause analysis experience and give feedback and advice on alternative methods.
+Discuss common problems that are often encountered when collecting and analyzing data, and provide methods to avoid or minimize these problems.
+Introduction to basic statistical analysis tools and in-class exercises to practice using these tools on sample data.
 The class uses the QI Macros addition to MS Excel for the data analysis exercises.

-Real world project work is a key part of the LSSGB program.
+Real world project work is a vital part of the LSSGB program.
 Listed below are some typical improvements generated by LSS projects.